EpiData-dk/analysis/help/commands.md

 See [variables](#referencedvars) on using referenced variables for this command

-<a name="barchart" id="barchart"></a>
+<a name="fbarchart" id="fbarchart"></a>
 ## barchart
 ```
 barchart Variable [StratifyVariable] [options]
 ```
+Will change to `fbarchart` in a future release

-Draw a barchart for Variable.
-A barchart shows frequencies at each indiviual value of Variable.
+Draw a frequency barchart for `Variable`, showing frequencies or percentages at each indiviual value of the variable.

 ### parameters
 - Variable may be of any type